MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.6.1/azureps-in-docker.md

 Docker without `sudo` or local administrative rights.
 Please follow Docker's official [instructions][install] to install `docker` correctly.

-The released containers are built from the official PowerShell containers, then the Az module added as a layer.
+The latest container image contains the latest version of PowerShell and the latest Azure PowerShell modules supported with the Az module.

-The latest stable image includes:
+For each new release of the Az module we are releasing an image for the following operating systems:

-- Ubuntu 18.04
+- Ubuntu 18.04 (default)
-- PowerShell version 6.2.4
+- Debian 9
-- Azure PowerShell most current Az module
+- CentOs 7

 A full list of available images can be found on our [Docker image][az image] page.